psypherion/gcsbtracker-backend/README.md

 - Logging system for monitoring server activity.

 ## Project Structure
 .
-├── getData.py              # Script to read CSV, scrape profiles, and save to JSON ├── scraper.py              # Contains the Scraper class for scraping profile data ├── server.py               # The Starlette server for the API ├── requirements.txt        # List of project dependencies └── profiles_data.json      # Output JSON file for profile data(generated)
+├── getData.py              # Script to read CSV, scrape profiles, and save to JSON

+├── scraper.py              # Contains the Scraper class for scraping profile data

+├── server.py               # The Starlette server for the API

+├── requirements.txt        # List of project dependencies

+└── profiles_data.json      # Output JSON file for profile data (generated)

 ## Requirements
 - Python 3.7 or higher
 - Required libraries listed in requirements.txt
+- A csv file containing all the profile links to run getData.py
+- for a single profile scraping use scraper.py

 To install the required libraries, run: